-Matrix spike samples are prepared by adding a known mass of target analytes to a specified amount of matrix sample for which an independent estimate of target analyte concentration is available.
-Matrix spikes are used to determine the effect of the matrix on a methods' recovery efficiency.
+Matrix spike samples are prepared by adding a known mass of target analytes to a specified amount of the sample targeted for spiking where an independent estimate of target analyte concentration is available.
+Matrix spikes are used to determine the effect of the matrix on the method spike recovery efficiency.

-Matrix spike duplicate (MSD) is a replicate aliquot of the same sample taken through the entire analytical procedure.
+A matrix spike duplicate (MSD) is a replicate aliquot of the same sample taken through the entire analytical procedure.
 The results form this analysis indicates the precision of the results for the specific sample using the selected method.